 - The goddess travelled with them to Lokanarkavu in the form of a lady who followed the five hundred Aryans.
-The successors still see this goddess as their mother and not as goddess.
+The successors still see this goddess as their mother and not a goddess.
 Othenan was a great devotee of Goddess Durga.
 But he had nothing to do with the establishment of Durga temple.
 It is evident from the fact that the goddess is Durga at Lokanarkavu and not the Kali form.

-- In the older times they have refused to pay taxes to the local kings of kerala, as none of them was an Aryan.
+- In the older times, they have refused to pay taxes to the local kings of Kerala, as none of them was an Aryan.
 This shows that the race spirit was so high at that time.
 But at the same time or say at a later period they began to ignore the cast restrictions and even seemed to threaten the cast equations.
 But slowly they became adjusted.
 And more reclusive and settles around Lokanarkavu Temple areas and withdrew from all other matters of Local people.

 Significance of the Lokanarkavu Temple

 - Thacholi Meppayil Kunjhu Othenan or more popularly Thacholi Othenanwas a legendary hero from North Kerala, a small state in south India.
 He lived in the 16th century.
-His real name was Udayana Kurup who started practicing Kalarippayattu from a very young age.
-Later through practise he became a skilled warrior.
+His real name was Udayana Kurup who started practising Kalarippayattu from a very young age.
+Later through practise, he became a skilled warrior.
 Legends portray him as being a merciless opponent to enemies and a friend to the helpless.